 Many people imagine that the proceedings in federal appeals court resemble a scene in a high-powered courtroom drama.
 After all, the U.S. Courts of Appeals are among the highest courts in the country, only the U.S. Supreme Court ranks higher.

 Appeals courts handle cases much differently than a traditional jury trial.
 Instead of dramatic verbal arguments, attorneys interact primarily through the written word by exchanging a series of written legal briefs.

-If you are involved in or would like to pursue a federal appeal, you should seek counsel from an attorney with experience managing appellate level cases.
+If you are involved in or would like to pursue a federal appeal, you should seek counsel from a federal criminal attorney with experience managing appellate level cases.
 A knowledgeable Charleston federal appeals lawyer could take full advantage of the appeals court setting to represent your interests and work towards a positive outcome.

 How is an Appellate Court Different from a Trial Court?

 In a trial or hearing, the parties involved usually focus on establishing facts and evidence that presents their side of the case in the most favorable light.
 At the same time, lawyers make arguments to discredit or undermine evidence presented by the opposition.